 - Avoid arriving in an unfamiliar city late at night or early in the morning without confirmed accommodation and transport plans- Everything becomes more difficult at night.
 For example, public transportation often stops running, hotels and hotels lock their doors for security reasons, and restaurants are all closed.
 Arriving at night is also slightly more dangerous because most crime happens at night.
 You don’t want to be out wandering around a foreign city in some random neighborhood at 2 am looking for a hotel with a vacancy.
 Nothing good can come of it.
 If you plan to arrive in a new city in the middle of the night, book ahead and arrange your transport in advance.
 Also, make sure your hotel reception expects you.
 Better yet, arrive during the day.

 - Book ahead in popular destinations or during peak season- Some touristy cities, like Amsterdam, Barcelona, and Paris for example, fully book out during the busy season.
-Sometimes you need to book up to a couple of weeks in advance in order to get a bed in a decent hotel or hostel.
+Sometimes you need to book up to a couple of weeks in advance in order to get a bed in a decent hotel, hostel, or Airbnb.

 - Carry a tent- You can almost always find a place to camp.
 Most campgrounds won’t turn you away, even if they’re packed.
 There is always a bit of space.
 If you have a tent, you can also wild camp.
 If you don’t want to carry a tent, consider packing a hammock.
 For more info on camping while traveling, check out my guide to traveling with a tent.

 The trip started out pretty rough but I feel like I learned a few valuable travel lessons early on.
 From there on out, it was smooth sailing.

 A few highlights from my first solo trip included:

 - Stockholm- For whatever reason, I loved this city.
 I also met a great group of fellow travelers at the hostel.